BOARD OF DIRECTORS

-Ella Bennett began her service on the Kootznoowoo Board in 2015 and was elected as Board Chair in 2016.
+Ella Bennett began her service on the Kootznoowoo Board in 2015.

 Throughout her career, Ella has primarily been employed in positions that provided service to the Southeast Alaska Native community.
 Most recently, she works as an Administrative Assistant at the Tlingit & Haida Community Council and previously was a Records Clerk at Sealaska Corporation where she also worked in the Shareholder Records Department for twenty-seven years.
 Additionally, Ella was a consultant with Records Management Consulting Services from 2011-2012.